I write the article The EU and Rifkin's dangerous energy ideas, together with Nicklas Lundblad, in The European Voice issue 6, 15 February 2007.

 This would probably not be as upsetting if it was not for the fact that Rifkin has an inordinate amount of influence in European Union-affairs.
 Back in 2005 he engineered a major call for subsidies for the hydrogen sector where several MEPs obediently joined him.
 During Energy Week in the EU a draft has been circulated containing a joint declaration on, among other things, a green hydrogen economy and a post-carbon Europe.
 The idea is to force even more people down under the Rifkin agenda, and to lock in other actors than the ones currently in favour.

 So far Rifkin has not done irreparable harm to the European energy debate.
 But the fact that he has been able garner such support for his often fuzzy and ill-defined ideas, not only among Greenpeace activists and Friends of the Earth, is worrying.
-The draft contains a surely mistaken idea about reducing energy
+The draft contains a surely mistaken idea about reducing energy consumption by 20 percent to the year 2020!

 It is a sign of intellectual poverty that the European energy debate is currently dominated by an American professor that wants us to dream not about a free individual in a free society with a free market, but about welfare-state engineered technical shifts in energy production.